bandprotocol/bandpress/docs/whitepaper.md

 <!-- ## The BAND Tokens and -->

-## Dataset Curation Groups
+## Dataset Governance Groups

 Dataset Curation Group is the most fundamental unit of Band Protocol.
 Band Protocol consists of multiple groups, each of which has its own unique token.
 Dataset token holders participate in community governance and data curation.
 In return, they receive fee collected from public data consumption and gain token value appreciation.

 ### Dataset Token

-Dataset token is an [ERC-20](https://eips.ethereum.org/EIPS/eip-20) token that is deployed with a curation group when it is created.
+A Dataset Token is an [ERC-20](https://eips.ethereum.org/EIPS/eip-20) token that is deployed with a governance group when it is created.
 The token supply is controlled by [bonding curve contract](#bonded-token-issuance), which has the sole authority to mint and burn dataset tokens.
-Dataset token is used for curating data through [token-incentivized data curation methods](#token-incentivized-data-curation).
+Dataset tokens are used for curating data through [token-incentivized data curation methods](#token-incentivized-data-curation).
 Band Protocol adds three extra functionalities to the ERC-20 contract to improve user experience.

 1. **[ERC-223](https://github.com/Dexaran/ERC223-token-standard)'s Transfer-and-Call** allows the token to be received and processed by a contract within a single transaction.